Can you still rely on your current alarm dialler?

 - Octalarm-T series (T1 to T16)

 Our Sales department is happy to advise you on choosing the right product.
-Make use of our cashback promotion and make sure your alarm dialler works safely and reliably on today's (much changed) digital telephone networks.
+Then you will once again be able to raise the alarm safely and reliably via today's (much changed) digital telephone networks.